viam-devrel/viamcodelabs/site/viamguides/src/smart-snack-dispenser/smart-snack-dispenser.md

    ![raspberry pi enable SSH](assets/sshSettings.webp)
    > aside negative
    > Be sure that you remember the `hostname` and `username` you set, as you will need this when you SSH into your Pi.
 1. **Save** your updates, and confirm `YES` to apply OS customization settings.
-Confirm `YES` to erase data on the USB flash drive.
+Confirm `YES` to erase data on your storage device.
 You may also be prompted by your operating system to enter an administrator password.
-After granting permissions to the Imager, it will begin writing and then verifying the Linux installation to the USB flash drive.
+After granting permissions to the Imager, it will begin writing and then verifying the Linux installation to your storage device.
-1. Remove the USB flash drive from your computer when the installation is complete.
+1. Remove the storage device from your computer when the installation is complete.

 ### Connect with SSH